yueyang6/brain_state_reconstruction/README.md

 tensorflow==2.3.0

 ## Data Generation
 In the "simu_data" folder, you can run the file to generate a small dataset of simulation recordings which is approximately 600MB.
+A larger dataset is used for the paper by setting the step as 0.01/3, which will generate recordings around 10GB.

 The recordings are generated following the flow chart.
 Ljung-Box test is used for hypothesis testing.
 ![fig2_v2](https://user-images.githubusercontent.com/54312398/208929960-237fdfc5-af98-4744-a924-4a972c87fac0.png)